Installing Your Module

 Now that your computer or mobile device is on the same network as your ML:2 you can access the control panel by opening a web browser and entering the following URL based on your Missing Link serial number:

 The exact name is included next to your serial number on the quick start card or on ML:2’s main circuit board.
 Also note that there’s a trailing “/” at the end of the URL.
-Your browser needs this forward slash in order to correctly parse the URL.
+Some browsers need this forward slash in order to correctly parse the URL.

 If your Windows computer or mobile device does not support Multicast DNS (aka Apple Bonjour) you will not be able to access ML:2 via its “.local” web address.
 Apple has a Windows installer for mDNS/Bonjour support.
 If you cannot install mDNS services then you will have to access your Missing Link via its IP Address.